• Skip to main content

 • Ingredients and substitutions

-• What to serve with zucchini boats
+• How to make zucchini boats

 • 📖 Recipe